 The Chairperson, the Managing Director as well as the Company Secretary are readily available to answer to any further queries that the newly appointed directors may have with respect to the Company.

-The induction programme meets the specific needs of both the Company and the newly appointed Directors and enables the latter to participate actively in Board's discussion.
+The induction programme meets the specific needs of the Company as well as those of the newly appointed directors and enables the latter to participate actively in Board's discussion.

 3.4.
 Professional Development